SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 `Translate_With_View` *bool*: should position in world-space match the camera?
 The built-in snow and rain move with the view.
 Position is zeroed when false.
 May be useful for transition effects like dust blowing into the map signaling the start of a sandstorm.

 `Rotate_Yaw_With_Wind` *bool*: should y-axis rotation match the wind direction?
 The built-in snow and rain rotate with wind.

+## NPC Conditions

+The weather status condition tests the state of the global weather.
+This condition is supported by visibility.

+`Type` Weather_Status

+`Logic` Equal or Not_Equal

+`GUID` *string*: weather asset GUID to test.

+`Value` *enum*: Active, Transitioning_In, Fully_Transitioned_In, Transitioning_Out, Fully_Transitioned_Out, or Transitioning

+The weather blend alpha condition compares the current intensity to a value.
+For example, an NPC could sell umbrellas while rain is greater than 50% (0.5) blended in.
+This condition is supported by visibility, but is more expensive for visibility than the state condition because each listening object is updated when the intensity changes by 1% (0.01).

+`Type` Weather_Blend_Alpha

+`Logic` Less_Than or Greater_Than

+`GUID` *string*: weather asset GUID to test.

+`Value` *float*: [0, 1] weather intensity.